The Nest

 3. The Ex Marks the Spot

 Co-ops can be a little different.
 Depending on the co-op rules, you may need to sell your piece back to the co-op so that all current residents get a sharehow to sell your house during a divorce of the profits.
 On the other hand, others may allow you to make a standard sale where the rest of the home’s increase becomes your profit.
-Due to this little fact, you should tell the co-op that you’re selling.
+Due to this little fact, you should tell the co-op you’re selling.

 Can HOAs Refuse A Sale Offer You Get During A Divorce?

-If you own a co-op, then you might have the board reject an offer on your behalf simply because they feel a better buyer could come along.
+If you own a co-op, you might have the board reject an offer on your behalf simply because they feel a better buyer could come along.
 Time can be an issue, and if you are desperate for a quick sale, it may be an intelligent move to explain the situation about your sale.

 Can You Make A Short Sale On A Condo Or Co-Op During A Divorce?